 and display options, etc.) to cover the needs of the majority of cave surveyors.

-Developed in Québec (Canada), Auriga is available in four languages.
+Developed in Québec (Canada), Auriga is available in English, French, Spanish and Catalan.

 Auriga users in the world

 (send me your location or mark it in blue on a copy of this image)

 allows a paperless survey process (numeric and sketch data)

 reduces the risk of input error involved with transcribing notebook data into the main computer

 offers a data backup feature as cave data can be beamed between Palm OS

 allows the surveyor to get an immediate cave view while surveying,